OpenTMI/opentmi/readme.md

 (partially implemented)
 Resource is physical resource, what is Limited amount.
 Resource document contains all informations related Resource itself, like resource type, model, vendor, location, owner, administrator, ip-address, ...

+Resources section also provide kind of resource locking -mechanism, which allows to allocate individual/multiple resources so that no-one else can use it meanwhile it is in use by another service (e.g. test automation client).
+E.g. if Test case require 4 DUT's it could allocate 4 DUT's from backend and start using them safely without interrupt.
+This allows to see also that what resources is in use in real time and follow resource utilization as well (not implemented)..

 #### DUT ####
 Dut (Device Under Type) is special type of resource.
 It is used in test cases: list of allowed DUT's for particular TC..